For Worldwide Release: April 10, 2018

 “We are very excited about this development and the prospect of deploying this environmentally responsible power generation facility,” said Tom Bruhl, Electric Services Manager for the City of St. Charles.
 “It is a real signature project for our utility, the City of St. Charles, and IMEA.”

-This is the second agreement between Altorfer and IMEA that utilizes solar PV power to help diversify the authority’s power generation capabilities.
-Altorfer Power Systems has commissioned a 1,000-kW solar PV facility in Rantoul, Ill., which produced 1.65 million kilowatt-hours of electricity in 2017.
+This is the second agreement between Altorfer and IMEA that utilizes solar photovoltaic power to help diversify the authority’s power generation capabilities.
+Altorfer Power Systems has commissioned a 1,000-kW solar photovoltaic facility in Rantoul, Ill., which produced 1.65 million kilowatt-hours of electricity in 2017.

 The Cat Microgrid suite is an innovative lineup of power systems that adds environmentally friendly solar panels, state-of-the-art energy conversion and storage technologies, and advanced monitoring and control systems to Caterpillar’s traditional line of reliable power generation equipment, which includes HFO, natural gas and diesel generator sets, switchgear and automatic transfer switches.
 The Cat Microgrid technology suite is designed to reduce fuel expenses, lower utility bills, decrease emissions, and reduce the total cost of ownership while increasing energy efficiency in even the most challenging environments.